 Plugging the complications research gap

-Our Clinical Studies Groups (CSGs) have told us there’s an urgent research gap around preventing or slowing the complications of diabetes in people at very high risk.
+Our Diabetes Research Steering Groups (DRSGs) have told us there’s an urgent research gap around preventing or slowing the complications of diabetes in people at very high risk.

-The CSGs bring together people with diabetes, scientists and healthcare professionals to identify the big priorities in diabetes research.
-They pinpoint precisely where more research needs to happen, and where we should invest your donations so they make the greatest possible difference to the lives of people with diabetes.
+The DRSGs bring together people living with diabetes, researchers and healthcare professionals to identify the big priorities in diabetes research.
+They pinpoint precisely where more research needs to happen, and where funding should go so that it makes the greatest possible difference to the lives of people with diabetes.

 Your support makes it possible